 - The Nicor Gas Career Academy is a six-week job-readiness program designed to prepare participants for entry-level work in the utility industry with a focus on natural gas. - The WEL (Work, Earn, and Learn) Program delivered by Lake County Workforce Development provides an opportunity to complete a curriculum-based work experience with a local employer.
 The participants learn new skills from industry professionals.
 The work experience provides the opportunity for participants to earn industry-based credentials during or after the work experience.
-The purpose of the WEL Program is to improve an employer's strategy for hiring a skilled workforce and create a talent

-- pipeline into hard-to-fill positions.
+The purpose of the WEL Program is to improve an employer's strategy for hiring a skilled workforce and create a talent pipeline into hard-to-fill positions.
 Some of the most recent WEL programs include Transportation (Flagger, CDL, Forklift Operator, OSHA, CPR, and First Aid), Diesel Mechanics, Warehouse Management, and Graphic Design. - Edward-Elmhurst Health and Northwestern Medicine, who sit on the DuPage WIB, have discussed critical hiring needs and identified Medical Assistant (MA) and Patient Care Technicians (PCT) as most in-demand positions.
 Together with the Board, a Healthcare Talent Pipeline was developed to steer clients from the local workforce system towards these occupations.
 Edward-Elmhurst Health utilized Incumbent Worker Training funds to further upskill current employees. - DuPage County partnered with the College of DuPage to provide CNA training to existing Edward Elmhurst employees to address the shortage of patient care technicians (PCT) across the region.
-The County utilized IWT dollars to fund the training. - E. Describe initiatives to shorten the time from credential to employment and address how the area will work with the education system to begin putting training opportunities in place to meet this strategy.
+The County utilized IWT dollars to fund the training.